 Heart failure in cats occurs when their cardiovascular systems are no longer able to sufficiently pump blood throughout the body.
-Today, our Bonita Springs vets discuss the signs of congestive heart failure in cats as well as potential treatment options.
+Today, our Bonita Springs vets discuss the signs and potential treatment options of congestive heart failure in cats.

 Heart Failure in Cats